temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 ## Use case: tctl

 Suppose that you want to view Workflow History.
-This information will need to be decoded before it can be viewed.
+This information needs to be decoded before it can be viewed.

 You can use [tctl workflow showid](/tctl/workflow/showid) to view a Workflow Execution Event History.